mbsa-tud/tsad_platform/README.md

             % Get hyperparameters from options
             neurons = modelOptions.hyperparameters.neurons;

-            % Input and output layer dimensions
-            numFeatures = Size(XTrain, 2);
+            % Get input and output layer dimensions.
+This is just an example and can be very different for your model! numFeatures = Size(XTrain, 2);
             numResponses = numFeatures;